ASEDOS999/SearchScript/README.md

 The tree is constructed as a modifictaion of a tree built through methods of module `isanlp` (see [Github of isanlp](https://github.com/IINemo/isanlp)).

-Root of this tree and all dependences between vertices mathe with the root kid in `isanlp`-tree.
+Root of this tree and all dependences between vertices match with the root kid in `isanlp`-tree.
 Each vertice has two attribute: value that involves an information about postag, morph, lemma and index in sentence and list of kids and dependences.

 Also all vertices have an attribute sentence.
 The root has initial sentence in the attribute.
 There is None here for the rest vertices.